ayushsingh82/StableYield/src/app/components/README-MintAndRestake.md

 # MintAndRestake Component

-A React component that provides a button to mint 10 stCORE tokens and automatically delegate them to the operator, with a modal showing the two-step process.
+A React component that provides a button to mint 10 stTOKEN tokens and automatically delegate them to the operator, with a modal showing the two-step process.

 ## Features

-- **Two-Step Process**: First mints 10 stCORE, then delegates it to the operator
+- **Two-Step Process**: First mints 10 stTOKEN, then delegates it to the operator
 - **Modal Interface**: Beautiful modal with step-by-step progress indication
 - **Automatic Flow**: Step 2 starts automatically after step 1 completes
-- **Real-time Balance**: Shows current stCORE balance
+- **Real-time Balance**: Shows current stTOKEN balance
 - **Transaction Tracking**: Displays transaction hashes for each step
 - **Error Handling**: Proper error handling with user feedback